Pietra Tordin: Club career

-Portland Thorns FC announced on January 8, 2025, that the club had signed Tordin to her first professional contract, a two-year deal with a player option to extend an additional year.
-She made her professional debut as a late substitute for Deyna Castellanos in the season opener on March 15.
-On May 16, in her first start for the Thorns, she scored her first professional goal, opening a 4–1 road win against the Houston Dash.
-On May 24, it was two goals in two starts when she scored against América in a 3–0 win for third place at the 2024–25 CONCACAF W Champions Cup, the Thorns having lost to Tigres in the semifinal.
-In June, she appeared in three league games and scored twice – once against the Washington Spirit and the game-winner against the Chicago Stars – and was crowned the NWSL Rookie of the Month.
-She was again named Rookie of the Month for August after scoring in the Cascadia rivalry win against the Seattle Reign and reaching four league starts on the season.
+Portland Thorns FC announced on January 8, 2025, that the club had signed Tordin to her first professional contract on a two-year deal with the player option for an additional year.
+She made her professional debut on March 15, the first day of the season, as a late substitute for Deyna Castellanos in a 3–1 loss to the Kansas City Current.
+On May 16, she was handed her first start by head coach Rob Gale and scored her first professional goal, opening a 4–1 win on the road against the Houston Dash.
+A week later, she made it two goals in two starts when she scored in a 3–0 win over Club América for third place at the CONCACAF W Champions Cup, the Thorns having lost to Tigres in the semifinals.